dbohdan/memsparkline/README.md

 ### Manual installation

-1. Install the dependencies from the package repositories of your OS.
+1. Install the dependencies from package repositories for your OS.
 You will find instructions for some operating systems below.
 2. Download `src/memsparkline/main.py` and copy it to a directory in `PATH` as `memsparkline`.
 For example,

 ```sh